beast911/practice-ds/README.md

 Return the length of the longest substring containing the same letter you can get after performing the above operations.[**Learned**](leetcode/characterReplacement.js)

 - **[3.
 Longest Substring Without Repeating Characters]** Given a string s, find the length of the longest substring without repeating characters.[**Learned**](leetcode/lengthOfLongestSubstring.js)

+- **[862.
+Shortest Subarray with Sum at Least K]** Given an integer array nums and an integer k, return the length of the shortest non-empty subarray of nums with a sum of at least k.
+If there is no such subarray, return -1.[**Learned**](leetcode/shortestSubarray.js)